Thomas55555/husqvarna_automower/README.md

 The My Home Assistant redirect feature needs to be setup to redirect to your home assistant installation.
 See https://my.home-assistant.io/faq/ for additional information.

-1. Add the integration to your home assistant insatllation and test the redirect feature by following below link:
+1. Add the integration to your home assistant installation and test the redirect feature by following below link:
    [![my_button](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=husqvarna_automower)

 2. Acknowledge prompts to open link, install Husqvarna Automower integration